rennym19/shortnd/README.md

   ```

 ## Setting up the Client (React app)
-- Go to the frontend root and initialize the project
+- Go to the frontend root and install npm dependencies
   ```
   cd frontend
-  npm init
+  npm install
   ```

 ## Running